alexbosworth/ln-service/README.md

 The received value and the invoiced value may differ as invoices may be over-paid.

-The `payments` array of HTLCs is only populated on LND versions after 0.7.1
+The `features` array is not populated on LND 0.8.2 and below The `payments` array of HTLCs is only populated on LND versions after 0.7.1

     {